Ethernet: Fundamentals

 Flow Control (Clause 31, Annex 31B, Annex 31D)

 Ethernet does not have an intrinsic concept of flow control.
-There is no “ready” or “wait” signal by which the receiver can apply backpressure against the transmitter.
+There is no “ready” or “wait” signal by which the receiver can apply backpressure against the transmitter like exists in a bus such as AXI-Stream.
 Instead, the transmitter may send data at full rate and the receiver must either accept or drop the data as it comes.

 What 802.3 does provide is an optional MAC Control sublayer, described in Clause 31.
 This establishes a control plane using otherwise normal Ethernet frames.
 For the purpose of flow control, we are interested in the PAUSE (Annex 31B) and PFC (Annex 31D) operations.